What is Otoplasty?

 Stretched and Aged Earlobes

 Earlobes can become stretched with age, loss of elasticity, or the use of heavy earrings over time.
 Correction of prominent ears is typically an in office procedure with local anesthesia.
-The excessive length of the earlobes is reshaped by exact excision of the prominent portion.
+The excessive length of the earlobes is reshaped by the exact excision of the prominent portion.
 Most patients can wear earrings 4 to 6 weeks after the procedure.
 We don’t recommend the use of heavy earrings.

 ear